What is Android One, what does it feature, and which devices run it?

 Google apps

-Android One phones also come with built-in Google Play Protect, which helps ensure that your apps are secure, regularly scanning the phone to ensure everything is behaving as it should.
+Android One phones also come with built-in Google Play Protect, which helps ensure that your apps are secure and behaving as they should.
+What you won't get is some hijacked version of Android loaded with malware.

 Google Assistant